tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 JSON configuration to stdin.

 All commands require the ``--config`` option and they all behave similarly for "data from stdin" versus "data from disk".
+A directory (and not a file) is used on disk because in that mode, each certificate issued is also stored alongside the configuration document; in "stdin / stdout" mode, an issued certificate is only ever available on stdout.

+The configuration is a JSON document.
+It is subject to change as Grid Manager evolves.
+It contains a version number in the `grid_manager_config_version` key which should increment whenever the document schema changes.

 tahoe grid-manager create